-Nothing can spoil an outdoor adventure quite like coming up-close-and-personal with a bee’s stinger.
+Nothing can spoil an outdoor adventure quite like coming up-close-and-personal with a bee’s stinger and experiencing an allergic reaction.
 Call it the not-so-pleasant side of Mother Nature.

-Fortunately, most bee or wasp stings can be easily treated at home.
+Fortunately, most bee or wasp stings are not a cause for concern and can be easily treated at home.
 In more extreme cases, a severe sting can result in an infection or allergic reaction, leading you to your doctor’s office.
-When should you seek medical treatment for a bee or wasp sting?
+When should you you be concerned, and seek medical treatment for a bee sting?

 Typical Symptoms of a Bee Sting or Wasp Sting

-Bee and wasp stings are similar: They’re both painful and involve the insect’s venom being injected into the sting site.
+Bee and wasp stings have similar side effects: They’re both painful and involve the insect’s venom being injected into the sting site.
 Both bee and wasp stings result in a red welt, minor pain (a “stinging” sensation), and minor swelling.
 Sometimes the puncture site appears white.

 The difference?
 If you’re stung by a bee you should remove the stinger and attached venom sac.
 Just use a credit card, your fingernail, or similar object to scrape away the stinger.
 Don’t use tweezers — they can squeeze more venom into the sting site.

 If you’ve been stung by either insect, try applying a cold pack to reduce pain and swelling.
-Symptoms should subside within a few hours.
+Bee sting symptoms should subside within a few hours.
 Take oral antihistamines, like diphenhydramine, also known as Benadryl, to continue to reduce the swelling and itch.

-Some people may have a stronger reaction to an insect’s venom, leading to a very large, swollen welt.
+Some people may have a stronger allergic reaction to an insect’s venom, leading to bee sting side effects such as a very large, swollen welt.
 The welt may grow in size over a 48-hour period.
 This reaction remains local to the sting site and doesn’t spread to other areas of the body.

 When to Seek Medical Attention for a Bee Sting

-You should seek medical attention if your body’s reaction to the sting spreads throughout your body.
-This might come in the form of:
+You should be concerned with the bee sting and seek medical attention if your body’s allergic reaction to the sting spreads throughout your body.
+This might come in the form of symptoms such as: